On the convergence of arithmetic orbifolds

-Then $\Gamma_D$ is obviously a congruence lattice in $\SL_2(\CC)$ which is defined over $F_D$.
+Then $\Gamma_D$ is obviously a congruence lattice in $\SL_2(\CC)$ with invariant trace field $F_D$.
 As we will now explain the proof of Theorem \ref{Main1} rests on this special case (for which we actually can take $\delta=1/3-\eps$ for every $\eps>0$, see Theorem \ref{conv_Bianchi} below).
-The non-uniform arithmetic lattices in $\SL_2(\CC)$ are all commensurable to one of the Bianchi groups, and it is not very hard to deduce Theorem \ref{Main1} in the case of maximal nonuniform lattices from the special case of Bianchi groups; the congruence case then follows from this together with the statement that in a commensurability class a sequence of congruence lattices is BS-convergent to $\HH^3$.
+The non-cocompact arithmetic lattices in $\SL_2(\CC)$ are all commensurable to one of the Bianchi groups \cite[Theorem 8.2.3]{MR}, and it is not very hard to deduce Theorem \ref{Main1} in the case of maximal nonuniform lattices from the special case of Bianchi groups; the congruence case then follows from this together with the statement that in a commensurability class a sequence of congruence lattices is BS-convergent to $\HH^3$.
 For the compact case one uses the `classical' proof of the Jacquet--Langlands correspondance given in \cite{BJ}, which relates the length spectra of compact congruence lattices in $\SL_2(\CC)$ defined over a quadratic imaginary field with that of congruence subgroups of the Bianchi groups.
-For the cubic case, instead of considering Bianchi orbifolds one needs to consider the irreducible noncompact quotients of $\HH^3\times\HH^2$.
+For the cubic case, instead of considering Bianchi orbifolds one needs to consider the irreducible noncompact quotients of $\HH^3\times\HH^2$. \\

-Using the compacity argument explained in the preceding section we also prove a result which deals with lattices whose field of definition can have arbitrarily large degree.
+Using the compactness argument outlined in \ref{BS_intro} we also prove the following result.

 \begin{theostar} Let $M_n$ be a sequence of arithmetic hyperbolic three--orbifolds with fields of definition $F_n$ such that \begin{itemize} \item for each $n$, $F_n$ is a quadratic extension of a totally real subfield $B_n$; \item the relative discriminants $D_{F_n/B_n}$ go to infinity; \item the absolute degree $[F_n:\QQ]$ is bounded. \end{itemize} Then $M_n$ is BS-convergent to $\HH^3$. \end{theostar}